Jonathan Drouin: Tampa Bay Lightning (2014–2017)

 On January 2, 2016, Drouin was reassigned to the Syracuse Crunch.
 Due to injury, he had been limited to only 19 games in the 2015–16 season, and had only played in five games since mid-November.
 Lightning general manager Steve Yzerman stated at the time there was no set date for his return to the NHL.
 Yzerman also stated, "[H]e's been dealing with a minor nagging injury that is finally healed.
 With everyone coming back at the same time, it's a good opportunity to get a young player a lot of ice time, get his game right back on top and bring him back at the appropriate time."
-On January 3, 2016, Drouin's agent, Allan Walsh, issued a statement on his behalf, revealing that Drouin had made a trade request in November 2015, but had kept the matter private.
+On January 3, Drouin's agent, Allan Walsh, issued a statement on his behalf, revealing that Drouin had made a trade request in November 2015, but had kept the matter private.
 Walsh referred to it as an "untenable situation" and that it was in everyone's best interest that Drouin be allowed to move on and play hockey.

-On January 20, 2016, the Lightning announced Drouin had been suspended indefinitely without pay for a failure to report to the Crunch's game against the Toronto Marlies that day.
+On January 20, the Lightning announced Drouin had been suspended indefinitely without pay for a failure to report to the Crunch's game against the Toronto Marlies that day.
 Drouin's agent Allan Walsh again issued another statement after the suspension was announced by the Lightning.
 According to Walsh, a few days prior, the Lightning had informed Drouin a trade was close to being completed.
 Walsh proposed to the team that Drouin not play due to the impending trade; however, the Lightning decided against this.
 Walsh further stated Drouin was not willing to risk being injured, and that due to the situation "it is clearly in the best interests that the Tampa Bay Lightning trade Jonathan as there is no reason for Jonathan to continue with the Tampa Bay Lightning organization in any capacity".
 Lightning GM Steve Yzerman held a press conference the following day, denying Walsh's claim there was a trade nearing.
 Yzerman stated, "We've never said there was a pending deal or a deal close."
 Yzerman further stated the Lightning were still "actively and aggressively trying to find a deal that works" to trade Drouin.
 According to Yzerman, there was still "significant" interest from teams, but the way things have played out would make a trade more difficult to make.
 Yzerman also reiterated his point that he is working for the best interest of the team, and that Drouin's actions put no pressure on him to make a trade.

-On March 8, 2016, Drouin reported to the Crunch for the first time since he was suspended by the Lightning on January 20.
+On March 8, Drouin reported to the Crunch for the first time since he was suspended by the Lightning on January 20.
 Drouin told the media he believed the relationship between him and the team was fine, and that they would fix the situation over the summer.
 Drouin also said he planned on putting in the work to try to gain a call-up.
 On April 4, the Lightning recalled Drouin from Syracuse after a nine-game stint.
 He had recorded nine goals and one assist during his recent stint with the Crunch.
-The same day, Drouin recorded the game-winning goal in his return.
-Drouin helped the Lightning defeat the New Jersey Devils, which resulted in the Lightning clinching home ice for the opening round of the 2016 Stanley Cup playoffs.
-On April 15, Drouin recorded his first career NHL playoff point in a 5–2 Lightning victory over the Detroit Red Wings.
+Three days later, Drouin recorded the game-winning goal in his return.
+Drouin helped the Lightning defeat the New Jersey Devils, which resulted in the Lightning clinching home ice for the opening round of the 2016 playoffs for their second consecutive first round matchup against the Detroit Red Wings.
+On April 15, Drouin recorded his first career NHL playoff assist and point on a Brian Boyle goal in a 5–2 Lightning victory over the Red Wings.
 On April 30, Drouin recorded his first NHL playoff goal in a 4–1 Lightning win over the New York Islanders.
 Drouin became the fourth Lightning player whose first NHL playoff goal was a game-winning goal.
+After the Lightning defeated the Islanders in the second round, they would face the Pittsburgh Penguins in the Eastern Conference Finals where they would be defeated by the Penguins in seven games, one win short from a second straight appearance in the Stanley Cup Finals.
+Drouin finished the 2016 playoffs with five goals, nine assists for 14 points in all 17 games played.